Communicative language teaching.

 Principles

-the register.
-The learner needs to differentiate between
+the setting and the register.
+The learner needs

-presented in a situation or context and have a
+should be presented in a situation or context and

 There should be information gap, choice and feedback